 Burton & Bulgari: Elizabeth Taylor’s Enduring Impact on Diamond Jewelry Style

 According to Christie’s Auction House, the tiara was designed as nine old mine-cut diamond scrolls with larger old mine-cut diamond terminals, spaced by old mine-cut diamond latticework motifs, mounted in platinum and gold, circa 1880.

-Elizabeth Taylor’s Diamond Heart-Shaped Pendant
+Elizabeth Taylor’s Heart-Shaped Diamond Pendant Necklace

+Burton & Bulgari: Elizabeth Taylor’s Enduring Impact on Diamond Jewelry Style